FastLane-Labs/atlas-operations-relay/specs/README.md

 - 4002: user operation failed simulation
 - 4003: solver operation failed simulation
 - 4004: not enough atlEth bonded balance
-- 4005: solver operation gas limit more than solverGasLimit defined by dAppControl

 **41xx** **(Auction other error):**
 - 4100: auction for this user operation has already ended